Colby-G/OBS_Overlay_Controller/README.md

 # OBS Overlay Controller

+This script is currently in open Beta testing.
+It is open to anyone, but realize it is still being optimized and worked on.

 The OBS Overlay Controller is a simple Python script designed to detect when a template provided is visible in your game and automatically toggle an overlay in OBS.
 This is useful for streamers who want to prevent stream sniping by covering their in-game map(s) or other in-game screens.
 Disclaimer: this script, while focused on accuracy, is more largely focused on performance.
 This is to ensure the overlay can show as quickly as possible to cover any of the details you want it to.
 However, timing may not be perfect.
 Adjust the parameters to get maximum performance based on the load your computer can handle.

 ## Features